hackalog/hackalog.github.io/_posts/2022-07-19-reproducible-pdf.md

 MD5 (document.pdf) = 90360b00c4f1ef08e57135e6b866e392
 ```

 Basically, every time the PDF is generated, the hash is different.
-That's a little embarassing for a guy who does reproducibility research.
+That's a little embarrassing for a guy who does reproducibility research.
 I need to fix that.

 ## The Fix